jaysoo/nx-react-book/manuscript/introduction.md

 On the other hand, this book might not be for you if:

 - You are already proficient at using Nx with React and this book may not teach you anything new.
-- You hate monorepos so much that you cannot stand looking at them.
+- You *hate* monorepos so much that you cannot stand looking at them.

+Okay, the last bullet point is a bit of a joke, but there are common concerns regarding monorepos in practice.

+## Common concerns

+There are a few common concerns that folks may have when they consider using a monorepo.

+- Continuous integration (CI) is slow
+- Everyone can change my code
+- Lack of autonomy of each team

+All three of these issues will be addressed throughout this book.

 ## How this book is laid out

 This book is split into three parts.

-In **chapter 1** we begin by setting up the monorepo workspace with Nx and create our first application: An online bookstore.
+In **chapter 1** we begin by setting up the monorepo workspace with Nx and create our first application--an online bookstore.
 We will explore a few Nx commands that work right out of the box.

 In **chapter 2** we build new libraries to support a book listing feature.

 In **chapter 3** we examine how Nx deals with code changes in the monorepo by arming us with intelligent tools to help us understand and verify changes.
 We will demonstrate these Nx tools by creating an `api` backend application.

-In **chapter 4** we wrap up our application by implementing the `shopping-cart` feature, where users can add book to their cart for checkout.
+In **chapter 4** we wrap up our application by implementing the `shopping-cart` feature, where users can add books to their cart for checkout.

 In **chapter 5** we will look at how we can create production bundles and deployment strategies.